k98kurz/CRDTs/docs/causaltree.md

 SerializableType = DataWrapperProtocol|int|float|str|bytes|bytearray|NoneType
 ```

-Custom data types can be use if a class implementing the `DataWrapperProtocol`
+Custom data types can be used if a class implementing the `DataWrapperProtocol`
 is first used to wrap the item.
 This ensures reliable serialization.

 Additionally, it is possible that some items get excluded from the data views